Jean-Pierre Brisset: Posthumous reputation

 The Complete Works of Brisset were reprinted by Marc Décimo, Dijon, Les Presses du réel, 2001.
-In an essay entitled, Jean-Pierre Brisset, Prince des Penseurs, inventeur, grammairien et prophète, Dijon, Les presses du réel, 2001, Marc Décimo has given a biography, explanations about Brisset's delirium about frogs as ancestors of humankind.
-Translations in several languages (European languages, Wolof, Armenian, Arabic, Houma, etc.) can be found in this book as well.
-It also includes the major texts written about Brisset by Jules Romains, Marcel Duchamp, André Breton, Raymond Queneau, Michel Foucault.
+In an essay entitled, Jean-Pierre Brisset, Prince des Penseurs, inventeur, grammairien et prophète, Dijon, Les presses du réel, 2001, Marc Décimo provided a biography and explanations for Brisset's obsession with frogs as ancestors of humankind.
+Translations into several languages (including Wolof, Armenian, Arabic and Houma) can be found in this book as well.
+It also includes the major texts written about Brisset by Jules Romains, Marcel Duchamp, André Breton, Raymond Queneau and Michel Foucault.
 In 2004 the Art of Swimming (as a frog) was published in paperback.

-Around 2001, Ernestine Chassebœuf wrote several letters to French politicians, universities, railway stations, library directors, psychiatric hospitals, to suggest they name a street, a university, etc. after Brisset.
-Their answers were published on a website dedicated to him, but there is no "rue Jean-Pierre Brisset" yet.
-Thanks to a bequest to Jules Romain, an annual dinner in his memory was made possible until 1939.
+Around 2001, Ernestine Chassebœuf wrote several letters to French politicians, universities, railway stations, library directors, psychiatric hospitals, to suggest they name a street or a university after Brisset.
+Their answers were published on a website dedicated to him, but there is as of yet no "rue Jean-Pierre Brisset".
+Thanks to a bequest by Jules Romain, an annual dinner in his memory was made possible until 1939.

 Brisset is listed as a saint on the 'Pataphysics calendar.
 His writings were in print as of 2004.